clemos/generator-haxe-webapp/readme.md

 * `app/public` is the "document root" rather than `app`
 * `haxe` folder contains base code for a Server/Client app

-You can test your app locally using
+You can test your app locally using :
 ```
 grunt serve
 ```
+And then open [localhost:9000](http://localhost:9000) in your browser.

-and build an optimised version, ready to be deployed, with :
+You can build an optimised version, ready to be deployed, with :
 ```
 grunt
 ```